SFe-Team-was-taken/SFe/sfe-specification-4.0-dev.md

 - RIFF is the basic version with 32-bit chunk headers, and is used in legacy SF2.04 and Werner SF3.
 - RIFF64 (also called RF64) is mostly compatible with RIFF, but uses 64-bit chunk headers.
-- RIFX is a big-endian version of 32-bit RIFF, while RIFF and RIFF64 are little-endian formats.
+- RIFX is a big-endian version of 32-bit RIFF, while RIFF/RIFF64 are little-endian formats.

 RIFF-type formats are created in building blocks known as "chunks."

 Chunks are defined using this structure:

-- `ckID`: type of data in chunk, equal to a unique four character code (FourCC), listed above.
+- `ckID`: type of data in chunk, equal to a unique 4-character code (FourCC), listed above.
 - `ckSize`: size of chunk (RIFF, RIFX), equal to 4,294,967,295 (RIFF64)
 - `ds64`: size of chunk (RIFF64 only)
 - `ckDATA[ckSize]`: the data inside the chunks, including pad bytes.

 Chunks can be further divided into "sub-chunks."

-Orders of chunks in all SF files are strictly defined, as in versions 2 and 3, and should be kept to, except for TSC mode.
+Orders of chunks in all SFe banks are strictly defined, as in legacy SF2.04, and should be kept to, except for TSC mode.

 ## 5.3 Chunk header types